apostrophecms/apostrophe-documentation/tutorials/getting-started/custom-widgets.md

 Now our users have a choice between do-it-yourself links that can point anywhere and "page" links that can only point to a page.
 Both can be useful.

+> It is also possible to join with more than one type.
+And once you check out [pieces](reusable-content-with-pieces.html), the benefit of doing so will be clear.
+To do that, set `withType` to an array of type names, which may include `apostrophe-pages`.
+The user is then able to use a tabbed interface to select items of several types for the same join.
+These "polymorphic joins" are primarily intended for navigation widgets like this one.

 #### Passing options to widgets

 You probably noticed that our widgets don't take any options yet.
 We can use options to do cool things in our templates.
 Let's add a simple one to choose between two presentation styles.